rahmanrafi/eslint-reporter-action/README.md

     runs-on: ubuntu-latest
     name: Example ESLint Reporter Usage
     steps:
-      # Example step that outputs ESLint results formatted as JSON
       - name: Get JSON
         id: json
         run: echo ::set-output name=sample::$(cat sample.json)
-      - name: Run ESLint Reporter Action
+      - name: Run ESLint Reporter Action (using JSON string)
         uses: rahmanrafi/eslint-reporter-action@v1
         with:
-          eslint-json: ${{ steps.json.outputs.sample }}
+          json: ${{ steps.json.outputs.sample }}
           title: ESLint Report
+      - name: Run ESLint Reporter Action (using JSON file)
+        uses: rahmanrafi/eslint-reporter-action@v1
+        with:
+          json: ./sample.json
+          title: ESLint Report
 ```

 ## Roadmap

-Development on this action will likely be very sparse, considering this was developed for use with an internal workflow.
-Nonetheless, some QoL improvements might be made eventually:
+Development on this action will likely be very sparse, considering this was developed for internal use at [Qlik](https://github.com/qlik-oss).
+If you notice a bug, or build on top of this, please feel free to file an issue and/or submit a PR.

-- [ ] Accept paths to `.json` files located on the runner as valid input for `eslint-json` (*in progress*)
-- [ ] Clean up the file names in the report to omit the working directory (*in progress*)
-- [ ] Directly link to relevant files and/or lines from the linting report
-- [ ] Annotate relevant code blocks (although [ataylorme/eslint-annotate-action](https://github.com/marketplace/actions/eslint-annotate-from-report-json) exists)

-Alternatively, feel free to fork this action and/or submit a PR with new features or bug fixes!